Jurisprudential reception

 In the legal theory, reception is chiefly defined as the transfer of a legal phenomenon 'of a different legal culture', other area or other period of time 'to a new legal climate'.

 Voluntary reception

-According to Max Rheinstein term "reception" should preferably be preserved to those situations in which legal phenomena of one legal climate are consciously and willingly adopted into another legal system.
+According to Max Rheinstein term "reception" should preferably be reserved for those situations in which legal phenomena of one legal climate are consciously and willingly adopted into another legal system.